gdichicago/intro-algos/README.md

-gdi-boulder-intermediate-htmlcss
+Girl Develop It Chicago
 ================================

-Intermediate HTML/CSS &amp; Intro to Responsive Design
+Intro to Algorithms
+Material originally developed by Pamela Fox for GDI San Francisco